The First Peoples Innovation Centre is always looking for people of any background who want to help us with our mission.

 Jobs available

-The First Peoples Innovation Centre (FPIC) is a reference organization that supports innovative social initiatives where Indigenous and non-Indigenous work together to put forward and into action the full potential of First Peoples, in a context of authentic and lasting reconciliation.
+The First Peoples Innovation Center (FPIC) is a benchmark organization that supports innovative social initiatives where Indigenous and Non-Indigenous work together to put the full potential of First Peoples into action, in a context of authentic and lasting reconciliation.

 Responsibilities

-Under the supervision of the project manager, the research officer will
+Under the supervision of Lead instructors, the Instructor:

 • Valid driver’s license.